A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Discussion and Conclusion

-\paragraph{Summary of the modeling framework:} In this paper, we introduce a new mathematical model that describes the glucose-insulin regulatory system in humans.
-The model was developed with five goals in mind: \emph{(i)} to create a model anchored to real clinical data, and that given these data the model would be useful for personalized parameter estimation and state forecasting \cite{sherman2016real}; \emph{(ii)} to create a model that was interpretable in the sense that patient specific parameters may be used to explain, and quantify, basic physiological mechanisms; \emph{(iii)} a model which is physiologically simple, even if it was functionally complex, to avoid parameter identifiability problems present in many existing physiological models; \emph{(iv)} a model framework generalizable and adaptable to several contexts including T2DM and glycemic management in the ICU; and \emph{(v)} a model that was amenable to a model-based control environment.
+\textbf{Summary of the modeling framework:} In this paper, we introduce a new mathematical model of the glucose regulatory system in humans.
+The model was created with five goals in mind: \emph{(i)} the model should be robustly identifiable/estimable and verifiable with real world human data \cite{sherman2016real}---data collected for health management---such that the model could potentially be useful for personalized parameter estimation and state forecasting \cite{sherman2016real}; \emph{(ii)} the model should be interpretable in the sense that patient specific parameters may be used to explain, and quantify basic physiological mechanisms; \emph{(iii)} the model should be physiologically simple, even if the model is functionally complex, to minimize parameter identifiability problems present in many existing physiological models; \emph{(iv)} a model framework generalizable and adaptable to several contexts including T2DM and ICU; and \emph{(v)} a model that was amenable to a model-based control environment.
+With these goals driving the model development, our model follows different approach, as explained in Section \ref{model_construct} compared to many other glucose-insulin modeling efforts.
+The most important departure of our model compared with others is the inclusion of insulin as a lumped parameter affecting the glucose state rather than as an independent state or state(s).
+We formulated the model this way because, in clinical settings, insulin is rarely measured, and therefore difficult to estimate.